Lower Secondary School Teacher Training in Physics – Field of study catalogue MU

 Lower Secondary School Teacher Training in Physics

-“A good teacher of physics in the first place.”
+“A good teacher of physics is a priority.”

 After successfully completing his/her studies the graduate is able to: